Discord4J/Discord4J/README.md

 }
 ...
 ```
+### Manually with the shaded jar
+If you don't use Maven nor Gradle (which you really should, because it's a lot more flexible and allows you to update easily), you can always [grab the shaded jar file](http://austinv11.github.io/Discord4J/downloads.html) (which has all the D4J dependencies inside), and link it in your IntelliJ or Eclipse project.
+#### IntelliJ
+Module Settings > Dependencies > click the + > JARs or directories > Select your JAR file
+#### Eclipse
+Project Properties > Java Build Path > Add the jar file

 ## So, how do I use this?
 ### Tutorials/Resources
 * A [quick overview of the AudioPlayer](https://github.com/oopsjpeg/d4j-audioplayer) by @oopsjpeg